Services which are out with the NHS Contract

 Why does it sometimes take my GP a long time to complete my form?

 Time spent completing forms and preparing reports takes the GP away from the medical care of his or her patients.
-Most GPs have a very heavy workload – the majority work up to 70 hours a week – and paperwork takes up an increasing amount of their time, so many GPs find they have to take some paperwork home at night and weekends.
+Most GPs have a very heavy workload and paperwork takes up an increasing amount of their time.
+This comes second to their core workload being NHS medical care.
+They try to complete non NHS work as soon as they possibly can but state this could take up to 28 days.
+Non NHS work is completed first come first serve rather than based on priority needs.

 I only need the Doctor’s signature – what is the problem?